From the Program Director

 Welcome to the University of Massachusetts Emergency Medicine Residency.

-Emergency Medicine is an independent Department within the University of Massachusetts Medical School.
-We have had a fully accredited EM 1-3 training program since 1986.
+Emergency Medicine has been an independent Department within the University of Massachusetts Medical School for 25 years, and we have had a fully accredited EM 1-3 training program since 1986.

 Our high acuity environment at UMass (a tertiary referral, Level 1 adult and pediatric trauma center, STEMI center, and stroke center) gives our residents the clinical experience they need.
-Our Emergency Department was built in 2006 and is over 66,000 square feet in size.
-We see more than 90,000 patients and have an admission rate of over 20%.
+We treat nearly 100,000 patients a year and have an admission rate of nearly 30%.
 We also have a pediatric emergency department, staffed by dedicated pediatric emergency medicine-trained physicians.

 Our faculty and administrative staff also provide residents with the support and teaching they deserve.
 The EM faculty includes an academic core of attendings who serve as advisors and mentors to the residents.
 Our faculty are nationally-known speakers and researchers with varied expertise.
-And speaking of research, our Department ranked number one nationally for NIH funding in 2013.
-This research infrastructure and expertise provides for exceptional research mentorship, allowing residents access to a number of successful clinician-researchers.
+And speaking of research, our Department has been ranked in the top 5 nationally for NIH funding for the last 5 years.
+This research infrastructure and expertise provides for exceptional research mentorship, allowing residents access to a number of outstanding clinician-researchers.

-Additional fellowship training is available at UMass in the following areas: toxicology, ultrasound, EMS, disaster medicine and emergency management, administrative leadership and international health.
+Additional fellowship training is available at UMass in the following areas: toxicology, ultrasound, EMS, disaster medicine and emergency management, administrative leadership, international health, and research.
 The presence of numerous fellowship programs contributes to an air of academic excellence with access to content experts.
+More than half of graduating residents opt to pursue fellowship training, with most of them staying here at UMass.
+They stay here because of the exceptional training.

 Thank you for your interest.
 Please let me know if our residency staff, residents, or I may be of assistance to you.